 Today, I have a fun interview to share with you that will show you how to make money by becoming a voice over actor.
 It sounds like a fun job, plus you do can it from anywhere!
 I recently had the chance to interview Carrie Olesn, a full-time voice over actor (and RVer!), who explains how voice acting may be a possibility for you.

-Carrie replaced her day job salary in late 2014, and quit her job to become a voice over actor full-time.
+Carrie replaced her day job salary in 2014 with voice over work, and quit her job to become a voice over actor full-time.
 People started asking her all the time how she got into voice acting and how they can too.

 So, she created a six-week online class and it sold out.
 Several of her students booked voice acting jobs before the class was even over!

 Check out the interview below for more information on how to make money as a voice over actor.
-She also runs a course called The Voiceover Success Intensive that I recommend checking out.
+Grab a copy of Carrie’s free Getting Started in Voiceover Guide and keep reading for more info.